Audio Producer, Journalist, and Science Writer

 Photo by Miles Price

-I am currently working on mixing several episodes of the forthcoming podcast American Shrapnel, hosted by journalist and author Becca Andrews and two-time Pulitzer winner John Archibald.
+Most recently, I mixed the final four episodes of the podcast American Shrapnel, hosted by author Becca Andrews and two-time Pulitzer winner John Archibald.
+More on that work here.

-I just finished my work fact-checking The Country In Our Hearts, a podcast series from Nashville Public Radio on how the city became home to this hemisphere’s largest Kurdish diaspora.
+Before that, I fact-checked The Country In Our Hearts, a podcast series from Nashville Public Radio on how the city became home to this hemisphere’s largest Kurdish diaspora.

-Since winter, I’ve also occasionally helped out my friends at the radio station by writing and editing news spots and filling in as local afternoon host during All Things Considered.
-This work is close to my heart as it’s the same place I started as an intern and cub reporter many years ago.
+I’ve also been hosting on-air at Nashville Public Radio for the first time in a decade, occasionally filling in during All Things Considered.
+This work is close to my heart as it’s the same place I started as an intern and cub reporter back in 2008.

 One day in spring, amid flash flooding and a string of tornado warnings, I reported some news for The New York Times and got a couple of small bylines.
 Cross that off my bucket list.

-Before that, in fall of 2024, I took a class on Climate-Informed Decision-Making and Risk Management from the team at Probable Futures in partnership with Terra.do, and learned a lot about reckoning with potential climate impacts.
+In late 2024, I took a class on Climate-Informed Decision-Making and Risk Management from the team at Probable Futures in partnership with Terra.do.

 Four exciting things I did in 2023: